 - The boundaries of the revolutionary party must be carefully taken care of.
 All members should participate in activities; strict discipline and full democracy inside the party is necessary.
 Revolutionary party is an organization of war.
 Party should prepare itself for harsh class struggles, uprisings and revolts, besides the ordinary daily struggles.
 Therefore, a practical and theoretical education process which leads to develop strong cadres who values revolutionary struggle above everything and have historical consciousness, is vitally important.

 - The method of Bolshevik party is democratic centralism.
 Without democracy and free discussion for cadres, there is no way of party to create the policy that provides the needs of proletariat in the literal sense and fits into the concrete situation.
-For this purpose, until the decision moment, an unrestricted discussion and freedom of criticism should be provided.
+For this purpose, until the decisive moment, an unrestricted discussion and freedom of criticism should be provided.
 However, revolutionary party is not a discussion club.
-It is discussed to have an agreement and the decision is fulfilled all together.
+It is discussed to have an agreement and the decision is fulfilled altogether.
 Centralism in the revolutionary party is as critical as internal democracy since the party has to dispute harshly with a high-level centralist hostile, the capitalist state.
-That’s why; without centralization, it is not possible to develop a revolutionary alternative against ruling class.
+That’s why; without centralization, it is not possible to develop a revolutionary alternative against the ruling class.

 - The principles of Marxism form the basis for the party, representative of the historical interests of the working class.
-Party never sacrifices its sovereignty to any other political organization; either it is a bourgeois, reformist or a centralist one.
-This attitude does not exclude any alliance, compromise, or temporary agreements with other organizations, yet the party excludes to discard the right of free critique, having separate political route and having separate organizations.
+Party never sacrifices its sovereignty to any other political organization; either it is a bourgeois, reformist, or a centralist one.
+This attitude does not exclude any alliance, compromise, or temporary agreements with other organizations, yet the party excludes to discard the right of free critique, having separate political routes and having separate organizations.

-- The revolution is a must not only because the ruling class will not give up the power unless enforced to it, but also because the working class needs to be cleaned of the remnants accumulated by class societies during centuries.
-Worker revolutions are the times where masses of workers try to control their destiny and liberate themselves from being the objects and victims of oppression and exploitation.
+- The revolution is a must not only because the ruling class will not give up the power unless enforced to it, but also because the working class needs to be cleaned of the remnants accumulated by class societies for centuries.
+Worker revolutions are the times where masses of workers try to control their destiny and liberate themselves from being objects and victims of oppression and exploitation.

-- Four prerequisites are necessary for revolution to eventuate: the existence of a general and deep crisis in the society; the clearly put case that proletariat cannot tolerate the vital routine of remaining unchanged; the bourgeois to lose its belief on sustainability of the current social order and to have discussions and divisions internally; and the existence of a revolutionary party.
+- Four prerequisites are necessary for the revolution to eventuate: the existence of a general and deep crisis in the society; the clearly put case that proletariat cannot tolerate the vital routine of remaining unchanged; the bourgeois to lose its belief in the sustainability of the current social order and to have discussions and divisions internally; and the existence of a revolutionary party.
 Those four conditions should exist together for the revolution to occur.

 - Mass uprisings occurring spontaneously are more common in history.
 In these kinds of situations, revolutionaries totally participate in uprisings and try to raise consciousness and lead the movement.
-Another type of uprising is the seize of the power through the carefully planned actions of a revolutionary leader of proletariat.
-Not to allow this action to become an adventure, which means a vital mistake, proletariat must be pursued to the idea of uprising.
-The capture of key points, the organization of the defense of the new regime, the distribution of weapons and roles cannot be left to their fate.
-Soviet uprising can only be achieved by the guidance of a Marxist leader of the proletariat; on condition that, covering the timing, technical details and management of the movement.
-In this sense; without a Bolshevik leader, uprising cannot be succeeded.
+Another type of uprising is the seize of power through the carefully planned actions of a revolutionary leader of proletariat.
+Not to allow this action to become an adventure, which means a vital mistake, the proletariat must be pursued to the idea of the uprising.
+The capture of key points, the organization of the defense of the new regime, the distribution of weapons, and roles cannot be left to their fate.
+A Soviet uprising can only be achieved by the guidance of a Marxist leader of the proletariat; on condition that, covering the timing, technical details and management of the movement.
+In this sense; without a Bolshevik leader, an uprising cannot be succeeded.
 The uprising will be applied in practice by workers’ militias and military units that were convinced of the idea of revolution.